 Final grade reports are available to the students and their faculty advisors through their on-line Web Advisor accounts.
-A student may request a paper copy by completing the appropriate form available online or in the Registrar's Office.
+Students also have the option to authorize proxy access.
+For more information on establishing a proxy, contact the Academic Services Office at registrar@wvwc.edu.